 Moo Shu Chicken is a delicious and easy dinner option that is ready faster than you can say ‘Let’s order Chinese takeout’.
 Enjoy this American Chinese classic on steamed rice or rolled up in pre-made Mandarin pancakes.

 Are you as inspired by Asian flavours as we are?
 Here at Noshing with the Nolands, we have many recipes to crush your cravings.
 Check out our Slow Cooker Asian Cashew Chicken for a slower take on Asian cuisine.
-Serve it up with this bright and flavourful Cucumber Salad.
+Serve it up with this bright and flavourful Cucumber Salad or try our Egg Roll in a Bowl for another fun twist on an Asian meal.

 Moo Shu Chicken